ItsAvi165/CDAC/README.md

 # CDAC
-In this repository, I have added all my codes as per the modules done during my PG-DAC @ CDAC ACTS
+In this repository, I have added all my codes as per the modules completed during my PG-DAC @ CDAC ACTS